ilovespectra/ilovespectra/LT-22222-L/README.md

   <img src="images/pwoa.png" alt="Electrical Warning: Yellow Triangle with Exclaimation" width="100" height="100">
   <p>Note the use of a socket in this diagram is for illustrative purposes only.
 USE CAUTION WHEN WORKING WITH ELECTRICITY.
 DO NOT PLUG WIRES DIRECTLY INTO A SOCKET, ALWAYS USE A DC ADAPTER RATED FOR YOUR DEVICE.</p>
   <img src="images/config.png" alt="Electrical configuration of LT to router and hotspot." width="750px" height="auto">
-  <p><i>The steps below apply specifically to the off-grid configuration provided in an https://www.iotoffgrid.com/ solar enclosure kit.
+  <p><i>The steps below apply specifically to the off-grid configuration provided in an <a href="https://www.iotoffgrid.com/" target="_blank">IoT Off-Grid</a>  solar enclosure kit.
 The LT-22222-L can be powered directly by a 7-24v DC adapter for on-the-grid indoor and enclosure applications.</i></p>
   <img src="images/wiring.jpeg" alt="Electrical configuration of LT to router and hotspot." width="750px" height="auto">
-  <p>The black wires don’t need to be cut.
-If they are, splice/crimp carefully.</>
+  <p><i>The black wires don’t need to be cut.
+If they are, splice/crimp carefully.</i></>
   <ul>
     <li>
       Power off